intersystems-ib/workshop-sam-monitoring/README.md

 * After defining instances, acces the instance dashboard navigating `Clusters > workshop-cluster > instances`

 ## (c).
 Defining new cluster alert rules
 IRIS alerts are automatically collected by SAM.
-However, you can add additional events that generate alerts using *Prometheus Query Language* expressions.
+However, you can add additional events that generate alerts using *Prometheus Query Language* expressions:

 * Have a look at the available metrics for irisA instance: http://localhost:9191/api/monitor/metrics